raku-community-modules/Lingua-Conjunction/README.md

 # NAME

-Lingua::Conjunction - convert lists into linguistic conjunctions
+Lingua::Conjunction - Convert lists into linguistic conjunctions and fill them into a template

 # SYNOPSIS